qaalabs/DE5M4/docs/b-plan/3a-estimate-effort.md

 - **8 points**: Very complex - like creating a reservation booking system
 - **13 points**: Major feature - like a complete online ordering system
 - **20 points**: Epic-sized - probably needs to be broken down

+you can also select the following:

-- **?** - You need more information to estimate
+- **Hand-up** - You need more information to estimate
+- **Not sure** - You are not sure and are still thinking about it
-- ☕ - If you want to pass on providing an estimate
+- ☕ - You want to pass on providing an estimate

 ### Process

 For each user story, we will:

 1. **Read the story** together